RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/evidence.md

 ---

 The RSE team at Sheffield contribute to multiple areas of the research eco-system.
 Contributions can take the form of research publications, software releases, committee membership, event organisation, etc.
-We are listing here all the contributions made be our team and we grouped them in five categories:
+Here we list all the contributions made by our team, grouped into five categories:

 * **Software and repositories:** As Research software engineers, this is our main work.
 This section mainly reports software repositories & releases of research software but might occasionaly highlights training development that we make open source on github.
 * **Academic outputs:** This includes refereed papers, conference contributions & grants.